-The thresholds for the external SYNC clock frequency ranges have approximately a \pm 5% tolerance.
+The thresholds for the external SYNC clock frequency ranges have approximately a $\pm 5\%$ tolerance.
 If the external clock frequency is to be within that tolerance range, it is possible for the internal PWM oscillator frequency to be decoded as either the frequency above or below that threshold.
-Since the internal frequency is what is used in case of the loss of the synchronization clock, it is recommended that the output LC filter and ramp selection are chosen to be stable for either frequency. \pm 7-3 shows the tolerance range of the decode thresholds.
-If the external clock is to be within any of these ranges, it is recommended to ensure converter stability for both possible internal PWM oscillator frequencies.
+Because the internal frequency is what is used in case of the loss of the synchronization clock, TI recommends that the output LC filter and ramp selection are chosen to be stable for either frequency. $\cancel{\pi}$ 7-3 shows the tolerance range of the decode thresholds.
+If the external clock is to be within any of these ranges, ensure converter stability for both possible internal PWM oscillator frequencies.